 4. System apps

-These are apps that are integral to the operating system and are necessary for the device to function properly.
-While not all system apps are considered bloatware, some may be unnecessary or rarely used.
+These apps are an integral part of the operating system and are essential for the device to function correctly.
+Although not all system apps are considered bloatware, some are unnecessary and rarely used.

 Example: Game Center